mkrsteska/DMML2019_Team_Tesla/README.md

 ## Machine learning:

-We would like the machine to predict:

-- Based on a song lyrics predict if the song is a hit or not.
-- Based on a song lyrics predict the mood of the song.
-- ...
+We would like to predict whether a song will be a hit or not, based on lyrics and audio features.

 ## The team: